epishova/Structured-Streaming-Cassandra-Sink/blog_draft.md

 good online resources which can help you to start working with Structured Streaming.
 In particular, official documentation is a good place to start.
 In this article, I would like to focus on the last step when you need to store the results in a database.

-I’ll describe how to implement Cassandra sink for Structured Streaming, provide a simple example, and explain how to run it on a cluster.
+I will describe how to implement Cassandra sink for Structured Streaming, provide a simple example, and explain how to run it on a cluster.
 The full code is available [here](https://github.com/epishova/Structured-Streaming-Cassandra-Sink).

 When I initially faced the above problem [this project](https://github.com/polomarcus/Spark-Structured-Streaming-Examples) was very